MrDave1999/dotenv.core/docs/articles/creating_environment_variables_provider.md

 ### CreateValidator

-Creates an instance that implements the `IEnvValidator` interface.
+Creates an instance that implements the `IEnvValidator` interface:

-Example:
 ```cs
 var envVars = new EnvLoader()
         .SetEnvironmentVariablesProvider(new CustomProvider())